brucelsone/brucelsone/README.md

 - 👋 Hi, I’m @brucelsone
-- 👀 I’m interested in penetration testing and bug bounty
+- 👀 I’m interested in web penetration testing and bug bounty
-- 🌱 I’m currently learning web security
+- 🌱 I’m currently learning web app pentseting
 - 💞️ I’m looking to collaborate on bog bounty
-- 📫 How to reach me [gmail](thehiddenfaker@gmail.com)
+- 📫 How to reach me <thehiddenfaker@gmail.com>

 <!---
 brucelsone/brucelsone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.